PandasWhoCode/PaintBar/README.md

-# Mobile Paint Web Application
+# PaintBar

-A modern, mobile-friendly web-based paint application that provides an intuitive drawing experience similar to MS Paint but optimized for touch devices.
+A modern, web-based paint application that provides an intuitive drawing experience with a clean, minimalist interface.
+PaintBar combines the simplicity of traditional paint programs with modern web technologies.

 ## Features